forestgrape/coronavirus/index.md

 ### symptoms
 [in work]

 #### early
 * A slightly increased temperature, often below 38 degrees, has been observed in many patients ([Zhang](#zhang), [Wong](#wong), [Zhong](#zhong)).
 An increase as low as one degree can indication an infection.

 ### tropism
 How a virus infection behaves is an interplay of host factors including the host immune system, the tropism of the virus and environmental factors.

 * __Host factors__ relevant for the tropism of Covid-19 are
     - Cells suscecpible to infection and capable of producing viruses (e.g. red blood cells are not).
     - Host immune system responses.
 The immune reactions depend both on the personal history and possible exposure of anchestors (genetic adaption).
 * __Tropism of Sars-Cov-2__
-    * Virions enter just cells containing a matching receptor and having been activated by proteases, more in [Sars-Cov-2 tropism](#coronavirus-tropism)
+    * Virions enter just cells containing a matching receptor and having been activated by proteases, more in the section [Coronavirus Life Cycle](#life-cycle)
 * __Environmental Factors__ effect
     - the travel of virions between hosts and thus the mode of the initial infection.
     - Environmental factors influence host factors and thus indirectly the course of the disease.